 Consequences of discontinuing Antibiotics

-It is extremely important to complete antibiotic course
+It is extremely important to complete an antibiotic course

-On the other hand though, if we complete our antibiotic doses, we can ensure that even the most resilient bacteria is over thrown, there is no mutant or antibiotic resistant bacteria thriving in our body and all the chances of a relapse have been wiped clean.
-So the next time, you are prescribed an antibiotic dose, make sure you complete it…or brace yourself for the relapse.
+On the other hand though, if we complete our antibiotic doses, we can ensure that even the most resilient bacteria is overthrown, there are no mutant or antibiotic-resistant bacteria thriving in our body and all the chances of relapse have been wiped clean.
+So the next time, you have been prescribed an antibiotic dose, make sure you complete it… or brace yourself for the relapse.